How to Make a Yoga Studio Schedule and Classes Timetable

 • Class Sizes and Personal Attention: While larger group sessions are standard, consider offering smaller groups for more personalized attention.

-• Complementary Therapies: Beyond traditional yoga, think of integrating complementary therapies like meditation or sound bowl healing sessions.
+• Complementary Therapies: Beyond traditional yoga, consider integrating complementary therapies like meditation or sound bowl healing sessions.

 • Embracing Hybrid Models: In this digital era, offer hybrid classes where students can choose between attending in person or streaming the class online.